This post is also available in: हिन्दी (Hindi)

 As these population groups are more likely to have lactose malabsorption, they are also more likely to develop lactose intolerance.

 People with lactose intolerance would develop symptoms within a few hours of having milk or milk products, or packaged/processed food with added lactose.
-The symptoms could be:
+The symptoms of Lactose intolerance could be:

 • Abdominal Pain: cramp-like pain